You will learn

 Navigating to your email suppression list

-To see the total number of profiles that are active versus suppressed for email, visit your Profiles tab and look at the values in the top right corner of the page.
+To see the total number of profiles that are active versus suppressed for email, visit your Profiles tab and look at the values in the top left corner of the page.

 Click Suppressed Profiles to view a list of all email suppressions.